DLibatique/LATN102-S20/_pages/schedule-DL.md

 ## Week 5

 ### Monday, September 30
+- Prepositions
+- Expressions of Place (Accusative of Motion Toward, Accusative of Extent of Space, Ablative of Place Where, Ablative of Motion From)
+- Expressions of Time (Ablative of Time Within Which, Accusative of Extent/Duration of Time)
+- Translation #2 Revision Due

+### Wednesday, October 2
 - Verbs: Infinitives
 - *possum*, *posse*, *potuī*
-- Translation #2 Revision Due

-### Wednesday, October 2
-- Questions: Interrogative Adjective/Pronoun, Particles

 ### Friday, October 4
-- Deponent Verbs
+- Gerunds and Gerundives
 - Composition #2 Revision Due

 [Back to top.](#top)